 - MCL Maximum Contaminant Level.
 The highest concentration of a contaminant allowed in drinking water.
+MCLs are set as close to MCLGs as feasible using the best available treatment technologies. - MMCL Massachusetts Maximum Contaminant Level.
+The highest concentration of a contaminant allowed in drinking water in Massachusetts.
 MCLs are set as close to MCLGs as feasible using the best available treatment technologies. - SMCL Secondary Maximum Contaminant Level.
 These standards are developed to protect the aesthetic qualities of drinking water and are not health based. - MCLG Maximum Contaminant Level Goal.
-The concentration of a contaminant in drinking water below which there is no known or expected health risk.

-Regulated Contaminant.
-Contaminants with established MCLs
+The concentration of a contaminant in drinking water below which there is no known or expected health risk. - Regulated Contaminant.
+Contaminants with established MCLs - Unregulated Contaminants.

-Unregulated Contaminants.
 Unregulated contaminants presented in these tables are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted.

-- ORSG Massachusetts Office of Research and Standards Guideline This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted. - ORSG Massachusetts Office of Research and Standards Guideline This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
 If exceeded, it serves as an indicator of the potential need for further action. - ug/L micrograms per liter.
 Number of micrograms of a substance dissolved in one (1) liter of water (parts per billion). - mg/L milligrams per liter.
-Number of milligrams of a substance dissolved in one (1) liter of water (parts per million). - pCi/L Pico curries per liter.
-A measure of the radioactivity of water expressed as a rate in disintegrations per second. - ND Not Detected. - 90th Percentile DEP defines the 90th Percentile (310 CMR 22.06B(1)(c)3) as the concentration which is greater than concentrations in 90% of the samples taken. - ORSG - Massachusetts Office of Research and Standards Guideline This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
-If exceeded, it serves as an indicator of the potential need for further action. - Zone I The area closest to a well; a 100 to 400 foot radius proportional to the well's pumping rate.
-This area should be owned or controlled by the water supplier and limited to water supply activities. - Zone II- The primary recharge area for the aquifer.
+Number of milligrams of a substance dissolved in one (1) liter of water (parts per million). - ng/L nanograms per liter.
+Number of milligrams of a substance dissolved in one (1) liter of water (parts per trillion). - pCi/L Pico curries per liter.
+A measure of the radioactivity of water expressed as a rate in disintegrations per second. - ND Not Detected. - 90th Percentile DEP defines the 90th Percentile (310 CMR 22.06B(1)(c)3) as the concentration which is greater than concentrations in 90% of the samples taken. - ORSG Massachusetts Office of Research and Standards Guideline This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
+If exceeded, it serves as an indicator of the potential need for further action. - Zone I The area closest to a well; a 100 to 400-foot radius proportional to the well's pumping rate.
+This area should be owned or controlled by the water supplier and limited to water supply activities. - Zone II The primary recharge area for the aquifer.
 This area is defined by hydrogeologic studies that must be approved by DEP.